Eyre Crowe: Legacy

 A. J. P. Taylor claimed "Crowe always thought he knew better than his political superiors".

-Zara Steiner and Keith Nelson have described Crowe as "the leading German expert in the pre-war Foreign Office...
+Zara Steiner and Keith Neilson have described Crowe as "the leading German expert in the pre-war Foreign Office...
 He was a master of detail but also interested in the broader complex of international and military relations...
 Crowe was the arch anti-appeaser.
 With ruthless logic and in a forthright manner, he opposed every effort to come to terms with Berlin...
 A prodigious worker, Crowe's knowledge and skill earned him a very special place in the Foreign Office hierarchy and his comments were read with attention if not always with approval".

 In popular culture

 In the 2014 BBC mini-series 37 Days, Crowe is portrayed by actor Nicholas Farrell.
 Crowe is depicted as a competent and shrewd administrator but one who is exasperated and confused by the Foreign Secretary's (Sir Edward Grey; portrayed by Ian McDiarmid) superior diplomatic prowess.
 The narrator of the series, a Second Division Clerk in the Foreign Office (portrayed by actor James McArdle), also describes Crowe as: "German born, educated in Berlin, but...more British than any one of us".